RepreZen/OpenAPI-Essentials-Workshop/README.md

 ### RepreZen API Studio Setup
 1. Go to **File > Switch Workspace > Other...** and select the `/workspace` folder from your local repo.
+2. Activate the Project Explorer view.<br/>Hint: You can restore the Project Explorer from minimized state by clicking the restore button in the trim stack:
-2. Activate the Project Explorer view.
-If you don't see the exercise projects, you'll need to import the projects as follows:
+3. If you don't see the exercise projects, import the projects as follows:
     * Go to **File > Import > General > Existing projects into workspace**
     * Click Browse...
     * Click OK